 - 1. The applicant must complete and submit the Supportive Housing application materials, including the narratives, forms and submittals identified in Application Checklist in the Multifamily Customer Portal. - 2.
 The applicant agrees to pursue and continue renewal of rental assistance, operating subsidy or service funding contracts for as long as the funding is available - 3.
 The applicant agrees that if units set aside for High Priority Homeless are occupied by households without rental assistance, the gross rents, including an allowance for tenant-paid utilities cannot exceed the greater of 30% of the household's monthly income or the most current Supportive Housing Standard for the unit size, as published annually by Minnesota Housing in the Multifamily Underwriting Standards in the Supportive Housing Standards High Priority Homeless or People with Disabilities section.
-The owner must establish and implement policy and procedure to specify the calculation method used to determine the appropriate rent amount and periodic income recertification to adjust rents. - 4.
+The owner must establish and implement policies and procedures to specify the calculation method used to determine the appropriate rent amount and periodic income recertification to adjust rents. - 4.
 Supportive Housing Threshold Criteria: - a.
 Supportive Services: On-site service coordination and tenant engagement must be made available to supportive housing residents.
-The level and type of services offered should be appropriate for the needs of the target population, with a minimum of tenant service coordination averaging two hours per household per week as further defined in the supportive housing narrative.
+The level and type of services offered must be appropriate for the needs of the target population, with a minimum of tenant service coordination averaging two hours per household per week as further defined in the supportive housing narrative.

 - b.
 Experienced service provider, or partnering with an experienced service provider, with demonstrated outcomes: - At a minimum, the service provider has experience providing services to a similar population to maintain housing over a period of time, and has sufficient capacity to deliver the services proposed. - c.
 Service funding commitments: At a minimum, a portion of service funding is secured with a viable plan for securing the remaining resources, as approved by Minnesota Housing.
 Evidence must be provided in the application narrative and commitment letters or other documentation. - i.
-Developments with 5% to 9.99% HPH units must have secured at least 75% of service funding - ii.
-Developments with 10% to 49.99% HPH units must have secured at least 20% of service funding - iii.
-Developments with 50% to 100% HPH units must have secured at least 5% of service funding - d.
+Developments with 5% to 9.99% HPH Units must have secured at least 75% of service funding - ii.
+Developments with 10% to 49.99% HPH Units must have secured at least 20% of service funding - iii.
+Developments with 50% to 100% HPH Units must have secured at least 5% of service funding - d.
 Coordinated Entry and serving highest need households: The property owner must agree to accept high priority households for the HPH supportive housing units through Coordinated Entry.

-A proposal that claims this category and is selected to receive tax credits will be required to comply with the reporting requirements for Permanent Supportive Housing for High Priority Homeless, as defined by Minnesota Housing.
-The Tax Credit Declaration of Land Use Restrictive Covenants, including a specific Rider to the Declaration and Minnesota Housing Loan documents will contain performance requirements related to these permanent supportive housing units for High Priority Homeless and will be recorded with the property.
+A proposal that claims this category and is selected to receive HTCs will be required to comply with the reporting requirements for Permanent Supportive Housing for High Priority Homeless, as defined by Minnesota Housing.
+The LURA, including a specific Rider to the LURA and Minnesota Housing loan documents, will contain performance requirements related to these permanent supportive housing units for High Priority Homeless and will be recorded with the property.

-C. People with Disabilities (7 to 10 points):
+C. People with Disabilities (PWD) (7 to 10 points):

-1. .
-Select the number of units set aside for people with disabilities: a.
-15% to 25% of units (10 points) Number of units b.
-10% to 14.99% of units (9 points) Number of units c.
-5% to 9.99%, but no fewer than four units (7 points) Number of units rmanent housing proposals are not restricted to persons of a particular age group.
-A percentage of e units are set aside and rented to persons with any of the following disabilities 4 :
+1. Select t Select the number of units set aside for people with disabilities: a.
+15% to 25% of units, but not fewer than six units (10 points) Number of units b.
+10% to 14.99% of units, but not fewer than five units (9 points) Number of units C. 5% to 9.99%, but no fewer than four units (7 points) Number of units units ar housing proposals are not restricted to persons of a particular age group.
+A percentage of re set aside and rented to persons with any of the following disabilities 4 : i.
+A serious and persistent mental illness as defined in Minn.
+Stat. § 245.462, subdivision 20, paragraph (c)